‘My vision went dark’: CNN reporter experiences 6G-force before hitching a fighter jet ride | KRDO

 We banked hard left and hard left again to get on final approach as I looked almost straight down on the Suwon landscape.

 In seconds, the wheels made contact with concrete, smoother than you’d feel on a passenger jet.
-To my surprise, no jolt, no vibration as the 30,000-ton warplane rolled out on the runway.
+To my surprise, no jolt, no vibration as the 30,000-pound warplane rolled out on the runway.

 As ground crew checked the four planes before we taxied to the hangars, the pilot asked my thoughts.